Community growing garden

 Concerns:

-See questions & answers below for answers to these concerns.
+See questions & answers above for answers to these concerns.

 How has this worked on other housing estates?